Porsche 911 996 (1997-2005)

 The 996 was quite a shock.
 As Porsche said - or actually questioned and answered at the same time - "Can a 911 that shares not a single component with its predecessor still be a 911?
 Yes".
 The body was now more aerodynamic, but gone were the beautiful curvy lines.
 Although the 911 had always had dry sump engine (typical to any racing engine), it now had a wet sump engine which made it vulnerable to lateral forces.
 This engine was not made with track days in mind.
 First half of the car was taken directly from the entry-level Boxster launched a year before.
 No more 911-trademark round headlamps, instead "fried eggs" as they were nicknamed on the Boxster.
 The reason for the wet sump engine is also the Boxster as there was no space for the oil tank in the Boxster.
 The 996 Carrera engine is just a larger capacity version of the Boxster engine.
 For some mysterious reason wheel lug nuts of any yearlier Porsche (except the VW-Porsche 914), were replaced by bolts.
 It was easier to change a wheel before the 986/996 era.
 The earlier titanium lug nuts were replaced with regular steel bolts that attracted rust in no time.
 So, saving literally went down to bolts and nuts.
 The first budget 911 was born.
 Not by the new car price, but by the business process.

 Two weeks after the 996 Carrera, the 996 GT3 Cup car was introduced for the next year's Porsche Supercup series.
 Interestingly, the engine in the 996 GT3 didn't share anything with the 996 Carrera engine, but was more of a water-cooled version of the 993 engine.
 While all the 993 Cup cars had 3.8-litre engines, the 996 Cup car had a 3.6-litre powerplant.
 The power was up from 993's 228 kW to 265 kW.
-The GT3 naming was new and showed the car was under the GT2 cars.
+The GT3 naming was new and showed that the car was placed below the GT2 cars.
 There was no GT3 class in FIA races like there had been classes for GT1 and GT2.

 At the final 1997 FIA GT Championship race, the Laguna Seca 3 hours in October, 996 GT1 scored 2nd, 3rd and 5th.
 The season was dominated by AMG-Mercedes CLK GTR and BMW Motorsport McLaren F1 GTR.
-After the season Porsche sold the three GT1 Evos as a new weapon called 911 GT1-98 was in development.
+After the season Porsche sold the three GT1 Evos as the new weapon called 911 GT1-98 was already in development.
 The 911 GT1 Evo sold to Rohr Motorsport won the GT1 class and scored 2nd overall at the Daytona 24 hour race on February 1, 1998.

 Mercedes had partnered with Porsche to create a joint company called Car Top Systems (CTS).
 Mercedes had launched its tin-top SLK coupé-roadster and Porsche its soft-top Boxster in 1996, both having the CTS-made tops.
 A 996 prototype with foldable hardtop was created, but it didn't go into production.
 Classic design was kept.